luispedro/talk-scientific-communication/talk.md

 Many structures are possible.
 A generic one is

-1. Introduction/context
+1. Background
 2. Specific problem
-3. Your solution
+3. Your results
 4. Conclusions

 ---

-## Introduction → specific problem
+## Context → specific problem

+Often, this is called _the introduction_, but I find that word overly broad.

+What you need to do is **take the audience from where they are to where you are**.
+The purpose is to make the audience care about the specific question that you studied.

 Explain/discuss:

 - Broader context (scientific/societal)
 - Current/previous solutions (limitations, trade-offs)

-This is where you need to think "what does your audience know?"
+This is where you need to think "what does your audience know?
+What do they care about?"

 Avoid clichés or statements that are obvious to your audience, no need to say _Studying the brain is important for understanding cognition_ in a neuroscience meeting!

 ---